lmdu/dockey/docs/docking.rst

 Performing flexible docking
 ---------------------------

 Before performing flexible docking, you should specify flex residues for receptors.
-In molecular list, right-click a receptor, go to ``Set Flexible Residues`` menu to open dialog:
+In molecular list, right-click a receptor, go to **Specify Flexible Residues** menu to open dialog:

 .. rst-class:: wy-text-center

 	|flexres|

 In the residule list, select residues as flexible residues.
-In addition, you can check ``Select bonds to disallowed`` and click a flexible residue to select bonds to disallowed.
+In addition, you can check **Select bonds to disallowed** and click a flexible residue to select some bonds to disallowed.

 .. rst-class:: wy-text-center